thunderrabbit/automatic-happiness/content/parts/caret_splitter.md

 #### Construction History

+* February?
+2019: Will be augmented with [Caret Splitter Right Hand Inner Side](/p/csrhis).
 * 25 December 2018: Added [Bar Below Circle by Caret Splitter](/p/bbcbcs) which will keep small marbles on track.
 * 17 December 2018: Added [Circle by Caret Splitter](/parts/circle_by_the_caret_splitter/) which will hold a bar to keep small marbles on track.
 * November 2018: The medium marbles work perfectly (~100% of the time), but [the small marbles work 0% of the time](/episode/2018/november/glued-two-more-toothpicks-on-lower-zig-zag/).
 If the small marbles hit the left side, they fall willy nilly.
 If they hit the right side, they get stuck.